-The Groundwater Advisory Unit (GAU) provides three types of letters of groundwater determination letters.
+The Groundwater Advisory Unit (GAU) provides three types of Groundwater Protection Determinations.

 Groundwater Protection Determination

-- This type of groundwater protection determination letter, where possible, provides top and bottom of fresh water [less than 1,000 mg/L total dissolved solids (TDS)] and
+- Provides where possible top and bottom of fresh water zones, which is generally less than 1,000 mg/L total dissolved solids (TDS), and

-- Base of usable-quality groundwater (3,000 mg/L TDS and other waters known to be used or identified as sources of desalinization water).
+- The Base of Usable-Quality Water (BUQW), generally 3,000 mg/L TDS or less and other waters known to be used or identified as sources of desalinization water.

 Groundwater Protection Determination for Saltwater Disposal Wells

-- This type of groundwater protection determination letter provides the base of the underground source of drinking water (less than 10,000 mg/L TDS) and
+- Provides the base of the Underground Source of Drinking Water (USDW) (less than 10,000 mg/L TDS) and

 Groundwater Protection Determination for Seismic Survey

-- This type of groundwater protection determination letter provides a range of depths for the base of usable-quality groundwater across the seismic survey.
+- Provides a range of depths for the Base of Usable-Quality Water (BUQW) across the seismic survey.